particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 It is possible to reserve additional bytes at the end of the buffer that are larger than
-the data size.
+the size.
 This allows for more efficient appending to the buffer when you know
 the eventual size, and eliminates multiple reallocations.

 ### reserve() [Buffer class]